ayushkumar105/Weather-App/README.md

 # Weather App

-This is a simple weather app that allows users to view the weather condition for the current location.
-The app uses data from a popular weather API to display the current temperature, humidity, wind speed, and a brief weather summary.
+This app provides users with a view of the current weather conditions at their location.
+It utilizes data from a well-known weather API to show the temperature, humidity, wind speed, and a summary of the weather.